NullDev/dotfiles/README.md

 |----------|-------------|
 | `-s` or `--stop`    | Stops all scripts              |
 | `-r` or `--restart` | Stops and restarts all scripts |

+## HTML-Boilerplate.js
+Can be run either by simply typing `node HTML-Boilerplate.js`. <br>
+You will be promted for the project name. <br>
+Alternatively you can run it by typing `node HTML-Boilerplate.js YOUR-PROJECT-NAME` to pass the name to the script without getting prompted for input. <br>
+Has zero dependencies.

 ## Explanation of my Alias file at `/etc/profile.d/00-alias.sh`